rahul-narayanan/rahul-narayanan/README.md

 # Hello there! :wave:
 Hi, I'm Rahul.
-A Passionate **Full Stack Developer** and a **Graduate Student** at University of Windsor from India currently living in Canada. **My passion is to build impactful solutions that empowers people.**
+A Passionate **Software Developer** and a **Graduate Student** at University of Windsor from India currently living in Canada. **My passion is to build impactful solutions that empowers people.**

 ## About me
 - Creative, detail-oriented, problem-solving and a collaborative software developer.